arvofm/arvdots/README.md

 These are the software that I prefer to install externally, which generally includes [Suckless](suckless.org)' software.
 This directory includes my configurations and patches which make the suckless software bearable.
 I don't know much about licensing; so if there is anything wrong, just warn me and I will fix the issue.

 ### scripts ?
 My own scripts, some config files in `.config` and `.local/external` use these custom scripts to make life easier.
-If you want to use these, rename the directory name to `.scripts`, and make sure to add this path to $PATH.
+If you want to use these, rename the directory name to `.scripts`, and make sure to add this path to `$PATH`.

 ### others ?
 * `.xinitrc`: Just a copy of the official xinitrc, from the times I used dwm and X11.